 Date School year

-All information provided in c connection with this application on will be kept confidential.
+All information provided in connection with this application on will be kept confidential.

 Name of student: Grade in school

 Name of student: Grade in school

 Name of student: Grade in school

 Attendance Center/School:

 Name of parent, guardian: or legal or actual custodian

-Please check type of waiver of desired:
+Please check type of waiver desired:

-Full waiver Partial waiver Temporary waiver
+Full waiver Part ial waiver Temporary waiver

-Please check if the student or one of the following program - e financial eligibility criteria or is involved in
+Please check if the student or the student one of the following programs: nt's family meets the e financial eligibility criteria or is i involved in

 Full waiver

-The Family In fered under the Children Nutr nvestment Program (FIP) n assistance under open enroll
+Free meals offered under The Family Investment Transportation assistance Foster care Program (FIP)

-Partial waiver Reduced priced meals offe red under the Children Nutrition Program
+Partial waiver Reduce ed priced meals offe ered under the Children Nutrition P 'rogram

 Temporary waiver

-If none of the above apply, be financial problems, please sta porary waiver of school fees because of serious
+If none of the above apply, but you wis financial problems, please state the reas nporary waiver of school fees becau use of serious

+Cianatura of mount availian.

-Signature of parent, guardian :
+Signature of parent, guardian: or legal or actual custodian